Avoid Injury or Penalties with the Correct Explosive Storage Solutions

 - Post a copy of the license or user permit at your premises.
 Make sure it is always available for inspection.

-- Notify the fire safety authorities in your region by word of mouth on the day the explosive storage begins.
+- Notify the fire safety authorities in your region by word of mouth on the day storage of explosives begins.
 Provide a follow-up in writing within 48 hours (555.201).

 - Keep a daily summary of inventory at each explosive storage magazine in a storage facility or in a central location on the business premises (555.122, 555.123, 555.124 and 555.125).